huang-zhu/EmbeddedQD/README.md

 -	Python scripts for analyses and plotting
 -	Bash scripts for running system preparation and simulations
+-	Link to a Docker Container that contains the necessary software to run the simulations and perform the analyses
+-
--	Link to a Docker Container that contains the necessary software to run the simulations and perform the analyses These are very large systems (400,000 – 700,000 coarse-grained beads) so the use of high-performance computing (HPC) resources is strongly suggested.
+These are very large systems (400,000 – 700,000 coarse-grained beads) so the use of high-performance computing (HPC) resources is strongly suggested.
 The example shown below will follow the smallest system (5 nm QD) for the purpose of this tutorial.
-In this case, ``Singularity``/``Apptainer`` will be used due to software availability on the HPC resource used. {CREDIT TO TAMU FASTER/ACCESS}.
-The tutorial assumes you will be running this on an HPC resource with an NVIDIA GPU (for CUDA acceleration) using the ``slurm`` and that you have access to a ``/scratch`` directory.
+In this case, ``Singularity``/``Apptainer`` will be used due to software availability on the HPC resource used.
+This tutorial assumes you will be running this on an HPC resource with an NVIDIA GPU (for CUDA acceleration) using the ``slurm`` and that you have access to a ``/scratch`` directory.

+ Resources used for this tutorial were provided by the Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) through an Explore allocation, which is supported by the National Science Foundation under Grant No. 2138307.

 ## SET-UP
 Pull the Docker container.